 Berry said, "I'm getting stronger each day, and having my privacy has helped immensely.
 I ask that everyone continue to respect our privacy and give us time to have a normal life."

 DeJesus' parents, Felix DeJesus and Nancy Ruiz, thanked the public for donations to a fund set up to help the women.
 In addition, Ruiz encouraged parents with missing loved ones to reach out for assistance.
 "Count on your neighbors," she said.
 "Don't be afraid to ask for the help because help is available."

 Kathy Joseph, an attorney for Knight, said in a statement that the three women wanted to "say thank you to people from Cleveland and across the world, now that two months have passed."

 She said they're being recognized in public, "so they decided to put voices and faces to their heartfelt messages."

-James Wooley, an attorney for Berry and DeJesus, also issued a statement saying Knight and his clients thank people for the privacy they've been given and do not want to discuss their case with the news media or anyone else.
+James Wooley, attorney for Berry and DeJesus, also issued a statement saying Knight and his clients thank people for the privacy they've been given and do not want to discuss their case with the news media or anyone else.

 © 2013 CBS Interactive Inc. All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.
 The Associated Press contributed to this report.